faikhalif/faikhalif.github.io/index.md

 # About

-Faduma Khalif is a 4th year undergraduate at MIT studying computation and cognition and concentrating in design.
-She likes to explore the intersection of AI and Human-Centered Design.
-Outside of class and the studio, she is involved with varying sustainability and community focused endeavors.
+I'm a 4th year undergraduate at MIT studying computation and cognition and concentrating in design.
+I like to explore the intersection of AI and Human-Centered Design, and am an MIT Arts Scholar.
+Outside of class and the studio, I'm involved with varying sustainability and community focused endeavors.

 # Work